FIRE PUMP REPAIRS

 • Building life-safety compliance

-For this reason, fire pump work should continue to be recognised as regulated fire protection work.
+For this reason, fire pump work should continue to be recognized as regulated fire protection work.

 Why Licensed Fire Protection Oversight Is Essential

 Fire pump work often involves more than mechanical repair.
-It can include isolation, testing, commissioning, fault finding, pressure switch adjustment, controller replacement, pump replacement, flow testing and AS 1851 servicing.
+It can include isolation and testing.
+Commissioning and fault finding are also part of the process.
+There may be pressure switch adjustment and controller replacement.
+This can extend to pump replacement and flow testing as well as AS 1851 servicing.

 These tasks require understanding of the full fire protection system, including downstream sprinklers, hydrants, alarms, monitoring interfaces and impairment procedures.